 Clover Station uses display rotation when switching from merchant-facing mode to customer-facing mode.
 If your app will be available on Clover Station, it must gracefully handle display rotation.

 - Minimize or eliminate work on the main UI thread.

-- Verify that your activity is not finished or destroyed upon completion of an AsyncTask’s background task.
+- Verify that your activity isn’t finished or destroyed upon completion of an AsyncTask’s background task.

-- Use a back-off switch when responding to errors, and confirm normal functioning before proceeding, instead of eagerly starting new loops.
+- Use a back-off switch when responding to errors and confirm normal functioning before proceeding, instead of starting new loops.

-- Don’t check app tokens into your source code online.
+- Do not check app tokens into your source code online.